 Here’s all you need to know.
 Metal roof panels come down to three important things:

-But each type of panel has its unique characteristics and fits different types of jobs.
-Before we compare ‘em, let’s hit some basics.
+But each type fits different types of jobs.
+Before we compare 'em, let's hit some basics.

 Common metal choices you’ll work with